DAI-Lab/Cents/README.md

 The Pecan Street Dataset can be downloaded [here](https://www.pecanstreet.org/dataport/).

 Note: Access to the dataset requires a working university account.
 Metadata reports and the data dictionary can also be found on the Pecan Street Dataport website.

+## License

+This project is licensed under the MIT License.
+For more details, refer to the [LICENSE](LICENSE) file.